RIB CAGE ANATOMY

 Costal cartilages demonstrating flexibility of thoracic wall facilitating thoracic wall expansion during respiration

-• Provides flexibility to the thoracic wall
+• Provides flexibility to your thoracic wall

-• Facilitates thoracic wall expansion during respiration
+• Facilitates thoracic wall expansion during your respiration

 COSTAL ARCH